 They make it through the deserted Canadian border, and get to the airport just as a plane takes off.
 There’s one more taxiing so John drives onto the runway and stops in front of it.
 They plead with the pilot to take them and he grudgingly agrees.
 On board people are calm and kind, moving up to make room, while someone brings a first aid kit for John’s burns.

 They get to Greenland just as a meter shower hits, and the plane crash-lands.
-One pilot is killed and the other badly injured – when John goes to help him he tells John to go, a sacrifice we’ve been building to.
+One pilot is killed and the other badly injured – when John goes to help him he tells John to look, as a military plane is seen through the window coming into land.
+They’re near the airport.
 The radio orders all planes to land as the biggest chunk of Clarke will be hitting any minute.

-John has seen a final plane landing nearby and leads the passengers the mile or so to the bunkers.
+John leads the passengers the mile or so to the bunkers.
 Soldiers spot them and take them to the bunkers in open trucks, where they are rushed at speed down into the complex.
 The doors are closed and everyone is told to brace for impact.

 So the family survives.
 Nathan was always going to – this isn’t some doom-laden Russian five hour epic – though I did wonder while watching it if John would be killed, as part of his ultimate redemption arc.